jamesopstad/react-sync-reducer/README.md

 );
 ```

-### Wrap your child components with the returned `ReducerProvider` and provide the initial state
+### Wrap your child components with the returned `ReducerProvider` and set the initial state

 ```tsx
 function Component() {